openaps/docs/README.md

 4.: **Testing SSH Access**

 **Windows:** Make sure that the computer is connected to the same WiFi router that the RPi2 is using.
-Download PuTTY here [http://www.chiark.greenend.org.uk/~sgtatham/putty/download.html].
+Download PuTTY [here](http://www.chiark.greenend.org.uk/~sgtatham/putty/download.html).
 Hostname is `pi@raspberrypi.lan` and default password for the user `pi` is `raspberry`.
 The port should be set to 22 (by default), and the connection type should be set to SSH.
 Click `Open` to initiate the SSH session.

 **Mac OS X:** Make sure that the computer is connected to the same WiFi router that the RPi2 is using.